Yorba Linda, California

-Yorba Linda (/'jɔːrbə 'lɪndə/, YOR-buh-_-LIN-duh) is a suburban city in northeastern Orange County, California, United States, approximately 37 mi southeast of downtown Los Angeles.
+Yorba Linda (/'jɔːrbə 'lɪndə/, YOR-buh-_-LIN-duh) is a suburban city in northeastern Orange County, California, United States, with the city hall approximately 27 mi southeast of downtown Los Angeles.
 It is part of the Los Angeles metropolitan area, and had a population of 68,336 at the 2020 census.

 Yorba Linda is known for its connection to Richard Nixon, the 37th president of the United States.
 His birthplace is a National Historic Landmark, and his presidential library and museum are also located in the city.

 Etymology

 Yorba Linda is named after Don Bernardo Yorba, noted Californio figure in early 19th century California.

-The name Yorba Linda is made up of two parts: Yorba, after Don Bernardo Yorba, a Californio ranchero who historically owned the area, and linda, Spanish for beautiful.
+Yorba Linda is named after Don Bernardo Yorba, a Californio ranchero who historically owned the area, combined with linda, Spanish for beautiful.
 The name was created in 1908 by the Janss Investment Company.

 History

 Pre-history

 The area is the home of the Tongva, Luiseño, and Juaneño tribal nations, who were there "as early as 4,000 years ago."
 The Tongva defined their world as Tovaangar, a nation which "extended from Palos Verdes to San Bernardino, from Saddleback Mountain to the San Fernando Valley" and included the entire territory of present-day Yorba Linda.
-Spanish colonization between 1769 and 1840 brought "disease, invasive species, and livestock" into the area, which "upended the ecological balance of the region and forced the Tongva to resettle around three missions."
+Along with Western civilization, Spanish colonization between 1769 and 1840 brought disease, non-native species, and commercial livestock into the area, which dramatically altered the ecological balance of the region and caused the Tongva to resettle around three Catholic missions.
 The village of Hutuknga was located in the area of Yorba Linda.

 Early years

-In 1810, the Spanish crown granted José Antonio Yorba 63,414 acres of land, which "spread across much of modern-day Orange County."
+In 1810, the Spanish Crown granted José Antonio Yorba 63,414 acres of land, which spread across much of modern-day Orange County.
 In 1834, following Mexico's independence from Spain, Yorba's most successful son, Bernardo Yorba (after whom the city would later be named), was granted the 13328 acre Rancho Cañón de Santa Ana by Mexican governor José Figueroa.
 Most of this original land was retained after the Mexican–American War in 1848 by descendants of the Yorba family.
-A portion of the city's land is still owned and developed by descendants of Samuel Kraemer, who acquired it through his marriage to Angelina Yorba, the great-granddaughter of Bernardo Yorba.
+A portion of the city's land is still owned and developed by descendants of Samuel Kraemer, who acquired it through his 1886 marriage to Angelina Yorba, the great-granddaughter of Bernardo Yorba.
 The site of the Bernardo Yorba Hacienda, referred to as the Don Bernardo Yorba Ranch House Site, is listed as a California Historical Landmark.

 Near that same site sits the second oldest private cemetery in the county, the historic Yorba Cemetery.
 The land was given to the Roman Catholic Archdiocese of Los Angeles by Bernardo Yorba in 1858 since Orange County was not established out of Los Angeles County as a separate county until 1889.
 The cemetery closed in 1939 and was subsequently vandalized; however, in the 1960s, the Orange County Board of Supervisors took possession of the property to repair the damage, and tours are now available one day per month.